This course presents a step by step methodology for building a one factor Black Derman Toy model in EXCEL.

 STEP 3: Construct a short rate binomial tree

-In the next stage the calculation or formula cells are defined.
-The first step in this process is the setting up of the short rate binomial tree constructed using the median rates, sigmas and up movements of the output cells:
+In the next stage, we define the calculation or formula cells.
+The first step in this process is the setting up of the short rate binomial tree which we construct using the median rates, sigmas and up movements of the output cells:

 STEP 4: Construct state price lattices